CUBRID/cubrid-testtools/CTP/doc/shell/shell_guide.md

 Fix: I am sure of this verication result.
 Save: I am not sure of this verication result.
 I will decide it later.

 Sometimes, we cannot find the failure reason from the screen output directly.
 At this time, we need login the test machine, go to the case path, check the logs.
 If we still cannot find the failure reason from the logs, we should run the case step by step on this machine to find the failure reason.
+We should verify the crash failures first.

 ## 4.3 Verify code coverage test result
 Go to QA homepage and find the 'code coverage' node in the left area, click the link of the latest result.